Andoni Goikoetxea

 Andoni Goikoetxea Olaskoaga (born 23 August 1956), Goiko for short, is a Spanish former football centre-back and manager.

 He was known for his aggressive play, and was nicknamed "The Butcher of Bilbao".
 He mainly played for Athletic Bilbao, being known as El Gigante de Alonsotegui (The Giant of Alonsotegui) among the club's fans.

 Goikoetxea was a Spanish international in the 1980s.
 He won 39 caps, and represented the country in the 1986 World Cup and Euro 1984.

 Club career

 Athletic Bilbao

 Born in Alonsotegi, Biscay, Goikoetxea began playing football with local Arbuyo before joining Athletic Bilbao in 1973 where, after starting out at the reserve side, he soon established himself in the senior team squad.
 He scored four La Liga goals in 27 games in his debut season, but played a lesser role in the following three years with a total of only 24 appearances.

 During the 1980s, along with Dani, José Ramón Gallego, José Núñez, Manuel Sarabia and Andoni Zubizarreta, Goiko was a prominent member of the successful Bilbao side coached by Javier Clemente.
 In 1984 the Basque club renewed its league title, also achieving the double (league and Copa del Rey) in that year.

+Goikoetxea severely injured FC Barcelona midfielder Bernd Schuster in 1981, leaving him with a serious right knee injury from which the German never fully recovered.